 What is the difference between incremental and differential backups?

-Generally, incremental and differential backups work towards faster backups and optimized storage space compared to full backups.
+Generally, both incremental and differential backup approaches work towards faster backups and optimized disk space compared to full backups.
 They are both a form of cumulative backup, quicker than a full backup, but that doesn't mean they are the same.

-Let's go over the incremental versus differential backup debate more in depth below.
+Let's explore the incremental vs. differential backup debate more deeply below.

 Regarding backup time (and hence, backup speed), a full backup is slower than both differential and incremental backup.
 Incremental backup is the fastest, with differential backup coming in second.
 However, there are exceptions to the status quo here.